 you know needs help, click here.

-Through our Policy & Advocacy programs, Joyful Heart seeks healing and justice for survivors of violence and abuse.
+Through our Advocacy programs, Joyful Heart seeks healing and justice for survivors of violence and abuse.
 We work in partnership with federal, state and local government, non-profit organizations, law enforcement, advocates and survivors to bring attention, funding and reforms to improve criminal justice responses to sexual assault, domestic violence and child abuse.

-The cornerstone of our Policy & Advocacy work is a focus on sexual violence response and our effort to end the backlog of untested rape kits.
+The cornerstone of our advocacy work is a focus on sexual violence response and our effort to end the backlog of untested rape kits.
 Across the United States, there are hundreds of thousands of untested rape kits—each containing DNA evidence collected from a survivor's body in the aftermath of a rape.
 When tested, rape kit evidence can identify an unknown perpetrator, confirm the presence of a known suspect, affirm a survivor's account of the attack, connect evidence from individual crime scenes to serial rapists and exonerate innocent suspects.

 Yet hundreds of thousands of rape kits languish on shelves in law enforcement and crime lab storage facilities across the country.

 It was in Los Angeles that we first turned our attention to the rape kit backlog, where Human Rights Watch published a report that documented the discovery of over 12,600 untested rape kits in Los Angeles City and County.
 Since contributing our expertise and advocating to end the backlog in Los Angeles, Joyful Heart staff have expanded our rape kit advocacy efforts: participating in the first White House Roundtable on Sexual Violence, launching ENDTHEBACKLOG.org, the only website dedicated to shedding light on—and ending—the rape kit backlog, testifying before Congress on the backlog, working with local partners like Detroit and Memphis to end their backlogs, uncovering untested rape kits in police storage facilities through The Accountability Project, and recently, helping to secure $76 million in funding in 2014 to help jurisdictions end their backlogs.